Algol (rocket stage): Algol II

-The 3BAS2 configuration of Titan 3B rocket proposed by Martin in the mid-1960s would have been used for deep space missions with a Centaur upper stage, Algol strap-on for liftoff thrust augmentation.
+Algol II was proposed as a strap-on motor for the 3BAS2 configuration of Titan 3B rocket proposed by Martin in the mid-1960s.
+It would have been used for deep space missions with a Centaur upper stage and strap-on for liftoff thrust augmentation.
 It was never flown.

-CSD solid rocket engine.
-564.2 kN.
-Isp=255s.
+It was also proposed for the Athena RTX program in 1969, losing to Thiokol.